 In December 2008, a graduate student was working in a university research laboratory.
 She was attempting to transfer approximately 2 oz.
-(60 ml) of t-Butyl Lithium from one laboratory container to another.
-T-Butyl Lithium is a pyrophoric material - it ignites spontaneously when exposed to air.
+(60 mL) of tert-butyl lithium from one laboratory container to another.
+Tert-butyl lithium is a pyrophoric material - it ignites spontaneously when exposed to air.
 The initial investigation of the incident found that the student had not been properly trained on the transfer procedure, and was not wearing the proper clothing and personal protective equipment.
 The material was released, splashed onto the student, caught fire, and set her clothing on fire.
 She suffered serious burns, and died of her injuries several weeks later.

-When you work in a plant which contains large quantities of flammable or toxic hazardous materials, you may underestimate the hazards of materials which are handled in small quantities.
+When you work in a plant that contains large quantities of flammable or toxic hazardous materials, you may underestimate the hazards of materials that are handled in small quantities.
 Nearly all plants require that samples be taken and transported to a laboratory for analysis.
-Many plants have in-plant laboratories where plant operators carry out quality control tests.
+Many facilities have in-plant laboratories where operators carry out quality-control tests.
 These operations involve small quantities of materials.
-The laboratory tests may also require the use of chemicals which are not handled anywhere else in the plant, and you may not be as familiar with the hazards of these materials.
+The laboratory tests may also require the use of chemicals that are not handled anywhere else in the plant, and you may not be as familiar with the hazards of these materials.
 Remember that even a small quantity of a hazardous material can cause serious injury, damage, or even a fatality.